 There are a few drawbacks to this design though.
 The lift-away canister still weighs 2.5kg, so we think some people may struggle to hold it in one hand for a long cleaning session.
 You can always place the canister on the floor, although this limits where you can clean.
 It’s also not as convenient as a cordless vacuum, as it’s heavier and you’ll still need a nearby plug socket.

 On the upside, the Shark is great for above-floor cleaning, such as furniture, curtains, or spiderwebs.
 A button at the back of the vac allows you to detach the wand from the floorhead, which can either be used as a hose or with an attached tool.

 Shark NZ801UKT Manoeuvrability and Ease of Use

-With a weight of 6.5kg, the Shark isn’t the lightest vacuum on the market, but it’s not too heavy either.
-It handles well and is easy to manoeuvre around furniture, although it can’t match the Dyson Ball technology when it comes to steering.
+With a weight of 6.5kg, the Shark isn’t the lightest vacuum we’ve reviewed, but it’s not too heavy either.
+It handles well and is easy to manoeuvre around furniture, although we don’t think it can match Dyson Ball technology when it comes to steering.